Debt Recovery fees

 The following debt recovery fees apply where you require repayment of a debt that has not been paid in sufficient time.

 |LETTER: In the first instance we will write a solicitor’s letter to the debtor setting out the basis for and requiring repayment forthwith.||£36 per letter|

 Where you require letters to be sent to multiple debtors at one time (bulk debt collection) we will consider providing a discount dependent upon the amount of letters that you require to be sent.

-In the event that the initial solicitor’s letter is not successful in securing repayment of the debt we will write a formal pre-action letter under the Civil Procedure Rules known as a “Protocol” letter complying with all the necessary formalities therein.
+In the event that the initial solicitor’s letter is not successful in securing the repayment of the debt, we will write a formal pre-action letter under the Civil Procedure Rules known as a “Protocol” letter complying with all the necessary formalities therein.

 |ACTION||COST (inc. VAT)|

 |FORMAL PROTOCOL LETTER for debts up to £10,000 (Small Claims)||£120 per letter|

 |FORMAL PROTOCOL LETTER for debts of £10,000 and over||£180 per letter|